 Putting Cloud IaaS into Perspective Before Migrating to Oracle Cloud Infrastructure

 Cloud IaaS is a pathway to modernization that requires heavy application consideration.
 The level of consideration depends on you and your business.

-For smaller businesses with less stock in the game, there may be less considerations to be made for the migration strategy.
+For smaller businesses with less stock in the game, there may be fewer considerations to be made for the migration strategy.
 Firstly, if they are very young, they might start in the cloud altogether (SaaS solution, for example).
-But even if they have a small on premise footprint and want to pursue Cloud Infrastructure for the time being, they still might be able to accept a packaged approach to migrating to Oracle Cloud Infrastructure because the structure of their ecosystem comes with less complexities and therefore less risk.
+But even if they have a small on-premise footprint and want to pursue Cloud Infrastructure, for the time being, they still might be able to accept a packaged approach to migrating to Oracle Cloud Infrastructure because the structure of their ecosystem comes with fewer complexities and therefore less risk.
 This would serve them well because they would shift more responsibility over to their cloud providers with less cost and difficulty, allowing them to handle things on the business end.

 With this in mind, it is evident that migrating to Oracle Cloud Infrastructure, and transitioning to Cloud IaaS in general, comes with a lot of considerations that are difficult to account for in the planning stages of the migration.

 A possible reason why it is so difficult may simply be the lack of hands-on experience that businesses have in handling the cloud.
 In fact, this is a primary reason why Gartner predicts MSP usage to go up as businesses outsource to compensate for their cloud deficiencies and avoid sub-optimal migrations.

 Irrespective of this barrier, most businesses are candidates for Cloud Infrastructure, so when the concerned CEO asks, “What is Cloud IaaS,” tell him it is a solution that leads to continuous value-added for the business (or, send him this).

 Why Rehosting, Replatforming, and Refactoring?